Admissible subsets and Littelmann paths in affine Kazhdan-Lusztig theory: Description of in terms of admissible subsets

+The sequence of roots $(\be_1,\ldots,\be_{10})$ associated to $\vec{t}_\tau$ is { } Following \cite[Example 10.12]{LP2}, we know that there are 14 admissible subsets and we describe these sets in the table below.
+In the column saturated chains, we only put the extremal element and one can recover the full chain by adding to the chain all the elements above in the same column: for instance, the saturated chain associated to the admissible subset~$\{3,9,10\}$ is $\id<s_{\al_1} <s_{\al_1} s_{\al_1+\al_2}<s_{\al_1}s_{\al_1+\al_2} s_{2\al_1+3\al_2}$.

-\begin{Rem} Our definition of admissible subset is slightly different than the one in \cite{LP2} where they multiply on the right in the definition.
-This is because, in our work, reduced expressions of $p_\tau$ naturally appear whereas the authors in \cite{LP2} work with reduced expressions of $p_{-\tau}$.
-The relationship between those two definitions will be made explicit in the next section. \end{Rem}
+\end{Exa} \begin{Rem} Our definition of admissible subset is slightly different than the one in \cite{LP2} where they work with reduced expressions of $t_{-\tau}$.
+The connection between those two definitions will be made clear in the next section. \end{Rem}